-You’ll also be able to demonstrate an ability to engage with readers, and source and promote stories via social media.
+You'll also be able to demonstrate an ability to engage with readers and source and promote stories via social media.
 Experience of turning complex data into stories would also be welcome.

 You will have an NCTJ or equivalent qualification, including shorthand and an understanding of media law.

-Prior experience covering education would be an advantage, but is in no way essential because we expect our reporters to learn and grow on the job.
-Our only deal-breaker is that you must have two years’ work experience as a journalist for a local or national paper or website.
+Prior experience covering education would be an advantage, but it is in no way essential because we expect our reporters to learn and grow on the job.
+Our only deal-breaker is that you must have at least two years' work experience as a journalist for a local or national paper or website.

 You want to apply?
 Excellent.
 Here's how…

 We have a no-CV policy.
-Clearly, we think education providers are important.
+Clearly, we think education providers are essential.
 But only because you learn in them.
 What you know and can do for our company is more important than where you learned it (or when).